The following information will help you answer patron questions and issues.

 A patron can always be directed to the website http://performingarts.nd.edu for information about events happening at the center and to sign-up to receive email updates.
 The center never sells or exchanges email information and patrons are welcome to unsubscribe at any time.

-The center also publishes a Presenting Series guide, as well as The Exposition, which lists upcoming events and films.
+The center also publishes a Presenting Series guide, as well as monthly film pamphlets.
 Copies of these publications are available in the center lobby.